About The Festival

 Founded in 2015, the University of Canberra’s Poetry on the Move is a fully curated festival, run as a major initiative of the Centre for Creative and Cultural Research, Faculty of Arts and Design at the University of Canberra.
 The CCCR’s objectives through the festival are to promote poetry as a vibrant art form through the engagement with international, national and local poetry communities.

-During what has been an extraordinary and challenging time, many people have turned to poetry for solace and comfort.
+During what has been an extraordinary and challenging time since the onset of COVID in 2020, many people have turned to poetry for solace and comfort.
 Poetry also helps to form a sense of community among those who find and make meaning in this way.